Seamful XAI: Operationalizing Seamful Design in Explainable AI: Methods: Empirical Study to Apply the Design Process

 \subsection{Developing the Scenario for the Design Process}

-To put our design process into practice, we need a scenario of an AI use case, which should include both user personas\footnote{In our study, when we refer to the `user', we mean the loan officer (not the applicant) who is the user of Loandao.
+We need a scenario of an AI use case, which should include both user personas\footnote{In our study, when we refer to the `user', we mean the loan officer (not the applicant) who is the user of Loandao.
 The seamful information thus should be crafted such that it helps the officer make their decision.} and usage contexts.
-It should balance two critical aspects: first, it should be concrete enough to generate design ideas, and second, it should afford enough malleability for participants to co-opt it by envisioning their own breakdowns, seams, and the impact of seamful designs.
+It should balance two critical aspects: first, it should be concrete enough to generate design ideas, and second, it should afford enough malleability for participants to co-opt it.

 We chose \textit{lending} as the target domain for the scenario because of its broader relatability and consequential nature.
 This choice was informed by 7 consultation sessions with 18 diverse stakeholders (AI and HCI researchers, practitioners, and users) where we explored multiple possible scenarios including cybersecurity, radiation oncology, lending, and hiring.
-We found that even for people who did not work in the lending domain, everyone nonetheless had some level of lived experiences with loans.
+We found that even for people who did not work in the lending domain, everyone nonetheless had some level of lived experience with loans.
 Participant feedback also suggested that seams revealed in lending situations had the potential to be impactful for both applicants and loan officers.